maddiethedinosaur/funnydiehaha/Introductions.md

-# ☭ Introduction to the Communist-Left☭
+# ☭ Introduction to the Communist-Left ☭
 ![no](left-communist.png)

 ## Table of Contents